Songtech-0912/notli-notes/README.md

 Read the notes by simply clicking on each of the notes.
 They can be downloaded as Markdown files (with the `.md` extension) and viewed offline as well.

+## Work in progress

+- [ ] Change all KaTeX formulas to SVG images
+- [ ] Full documentation on how to edit, modify or use GitHub with notes

 ## Contribution

 Contribution is really simple.
 You just need two things: a bit of time, and a text editor.